 It’s that time of year again and everyone will be handing out advice to parents whose kids are just starting school for the first time.
 If you are reading this then I will assume you fall in to that category.
-You will have been hit with information overload with everyone offering hints and tips so I will keep this brief.
+There is so much information available so I will keep this brief.
 My top 3 tips for parents whose kids are starting school for the first time are:

 - Be on time